Go Ad-Free

 Do Not Try This at Home!

-The researchers warn that people should not adopt a do-it-yourself stance on magic mushrooms, however.
-They suggest that the therapeutic environment was undoubtedly important for the benefits from psilocybin.
+Various researchers have warned that people should not adopt a do-it-yourself stance on magic mushrooms.
+They suggest that the therapeutic environment is important for the benefits from psilocybin.
 In sum, that could be very difficult to duplicate without trained therapists ready to guide people through a potentially harrowing experience.

 To learn more about this research, you may wish to listen to our interview with Dr. Jeffrey Guss, a member of the original NYU team.
 It is Show 1084: Psilocybin, Cancer and Spiritual Awakening.